 Allergy & Gluten-Free Options in Hollywood Studios

 Disney does a lot of things well.
 One of those things, much to the rejoicing of those with food allergies everywhere, is accommodating dining restrictions.
 Depending on where you choose to eat, those accommodations can look quite different.
 At a buffet, you might receive a tour of the buffet line from a chef pointing out what you are able to eat, while other chefs may even create something off-the-menu just for you.
-In general, most restaurants will provide separate fryers for gluten-free foods, as well as provide a variety of accommodations, whether that’s through ingredient substitution or omission.
+In general, most Hollywood Studios restaurants will provide separate fryers for gluten-free foods, as well as provide a variety of accommodations, whether that’s through ingredient substitution or omission.

 This is true for restaurants across Hollywood Studios.
 All you need to do is inform a cast member of your allergy either prior to or when placing your order, and they’ll be happy to help.
 Before you arrive, we highly suggest you spend some time researching the various menus.
-You can easily do this on the Disney World app – just open a restaurant’s menu and scroll to the bottom This will help you plan out want to eat, saving you valuable time and plenty of stress once you’re in the park.
+You can easily do this on the Disney World app – just open a restaurant’s menu and scroll to the bottom This will help you plan out what to eat, saving you valuable time and plenty of stress once you’re in the park.

 That completes our Hollywood Studios dining guide.
 We hope we were able to help you narrow down your many choices for the best places to eat at Hollywood Studios.
 To get the most out of your day, we suggest checking out our 1-Day Hollywood Studios plan.
 In it, we’ll walk you through how to see all the attractions and keep in front of the crowds, saving you more time for enjoying all that delicious Hollywood Studios food.